-Interlace is a collaboration between Ruth Singer & Bethany Walker using delicate, manipulated textile set into concrete.
+Interlace was a collaboration between Ruth Singer & Bethany Walker using delicate, manipulated textile set into concrete.
 We started working together in 2014 to explore the potential of my textile manipulations with Bethany’s concrete compositions in new, organic forms.
 Since launching in 2015 we have had a really successful exhibiting career.
+The partnership ended in 2018.

 Urban Growth